nicholasconfer/mongoose-times/README.md

 ```
 If you'd like to change the name of the key properties in your document just set them when calling the plugin method with the `created` and `lastUpdated` options
 ```
-ExampleSchema.plugin timestamps { created: "created_at", lastUpdated: "updated_at" }
+ExampleSchema.plugin timestamps, { created: "created_at", lastUpdated: "updated_at" }
 ```

 ### JavaScript Example